-Today Valve has changed their policy regarding the usage of the Steam Curator system, which you can find here.
+Today Valve has changed its policy regarding the usage of the Steam Curator system, which you can find here.
 The new policy states:

 According to Tom Francis, designer and writer for Gunpoint, it has also allowed for developers to control what is shown on their store page (thanks for the tip, NicheGamer).
 This statement raises questions about the possibility of developers pushing less glowing recommendations out in place of those that might make the game look better.
 A situation that is very similar to what happened with Steam's tagging system back in February, where moderation and deletion was put in place for the tags put on games.
 It should be pointed out that recommendations are supposed to be positive by default, so picking and choosing is far less relevant than the potential censorship that came with deleting tags.

 However, Steam's Curator system is not the only thing that has been criticized in the Discovery Update.
 Many developers are voicing their concern over the switch to a "Popular New Releases" section, which makes the possibility of smaller games being lost due to a lack of exposure in comparison to others much more likely.
 Developers like Josh, director, and artist for the recent indie horror game Claire, have stated that the recent Discovery Update is going to "hurt indies".
 On the other hand development teams like New World Interactive, creators of Insurgency, have reported that their traffic boosted significantly due to it.

 There is no concrete positive or negative outcome for the new Steam update as of yet.
 It has been in place for less than a month and received mixed reception.
 We have no clear indication as to where the new Discovery Update has brought or will bring us.
 Until there is, we can at least rest assured in knowing that Steam Curators will be safe from undisclosed compensated promotions for the time being.

 You can learn more about the Steam Curator Program on Valve's official page.